VeritasSoftware/AspNetCore.Security.Jwt/README.md

 }
 ```

-The Token Contoller has a POST Method which you can call with a Username and Password.
+The **TokenContoller** has a POST Method which you can call with a Username and Password.

-A Jwt Bearer token is then issued which must be sent subsequent requests to the API.
+A Jwt Bearer token is then issued which must be sent in subsequent requests to the API.

-You can mark the Controller or Action that you want to secure with Authorize attribute like:
+You must mark the Controller or Action that you want to secure with Authorize attribute like:

 ```C#
 using Microsoft.AspNetCore.Mvc;